Josh Rojas Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all MLB pitching staffs (4.72).
+- The Reds have a 4.71 team ERA that ranks 24th across all league pitching staffs.

-- Reds pitchers combine to allow the third-most home runs in baseball (191 total, 1.4 per game).
+- Reds pitchers combine to surrender 193 total home runs at a clip of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.